 The cooking surface is certainly notable - machined smooth all the way up the sidewalls.
 Its contrast to the textured appearance and feel of the exterior surfaces catches the eye for sure, but it also greatly improves performance.
-Our cast iron skillet (as well as all of the rest of our cookware) is machined smooth on its interior.
-Until just under 10 years ago, this would have been a crazy idea, but now it’s the benchmark standard for a premium seasoned cast iron skillet - and we were among the first companies to do it.
+Every piece of our cast iron cookware is machined smooth on its interior.
+Until just under 10 years ago, this would have been a crazy idea, but now it’s the benchmark standard for premium iron cookware - and we were among the first companies to do it.
 In machining the interior surface, we smooth it out entirely, removing the sandy texture that is so frequently associated with food sticking to it.
 A smooth surface on cast iron will help your food release easier, which not only improves performance, but also eases cleanup.
 If food doesn’t stick, cleanup is a breeze.

 Next, the color: a lustrous bronzey hue.
-While this color sometimes invites the question of our cookware's metallurgy, I can assure you, dear reader, what you’re looking at is a cast iron skillet, through and through - not a bronze one… The color of our cookware is a result of our seasoning process (To learn more about seasoning, click here).
-We pre-season our cast iron cookware with two rounds of organic flaxseed oil, so that your cast iron skillet is ready to cook with, right out of the box.
+While this color sometimes invites the question of our cookware's metallurgy, I can assure you, dear reader, what you’re looking at is truly a cast iron skillet, through and through - not a bronze one… The color of our cookware is a result of our seasoning process (To learn more about seasoning, click here).
+We pre-season our cookware with two rounds of organic flaxseed oil, so that it's ready to cook with, right out of the box.
 We do this at a temperature of 425º F, which gives us a color that stands apart on a shelf.
 In use, this color will change, deepening and darkening over time as layers of seasoning build, eventually reaching a rich black.

-Perhaps the most differentiated feature of our cast iron skillet to any other is our handle.
+Perhaps the most differentiated feature of our skillet to any other is our handle.

 Beauty itself is not simply a result of these design choices - it is at the heart of them.
 Cast iron is just that - cast.
 Meaning that it is molten, liquid metal, poured into a mold and able to take whatever shape it is intended to by its designer.
 Being able to take any shape, it still stayed the same for over a hundred years, with no attention to form beyond function, let alone any improvement to function.
 It’s with this understanding that I started my journey into designing cast iron cookware that would be aesthetically worthy of its lifetime as not only a product, but an artful object, an artifact.
 We state in our mission that we work hard to make products that will feel great in your hands, look at home in your home, and work as well as they should, forever.
 And we believe that if something is going to last forever, it shouldn't just work well - it should be beautiful.

-Beauty is an intangible, subjective criteria by which to judge a cast iron skillet, but I’d assert that it’s important.
-Performance of any piece of cookware is paramount for the pragmatic user, but performance does not have to come at the cost of ergonomics and aesthetics.
-In fact, I’m of the opinion that a cast iron skillet that is seen as beautiful and feels good in the hand will actually improve a user’s approach to cooking itself.
+Beauty is an intangible, subjective criteria by which to judge any cookware, but I’d assert that it’s important.
+Performance of any tool is paramount for the pragmatic user, but performance does not have to come at the cost of ergonomics and aesthetics.
+In fact, I’m of the opinion that cookware that is seen as beautiful and feels good in the hand will actually improve a user’s approach to cooking itself.
 The questions of “How does your cookware feel in your hands?
 How will it look in your home?
 How do those things actually make you feel?” can be overlooked when set against a list of performance features and price.
 But we shouldn’t forget that cooking is often social and can be an extension of an emotional event or experience.
 Cooking for yourself is self care, in the same way that cooking for someone else can be an act of love.
 The way your cookware makes you feel can enhance that in wonderful ways.
 And to that, I’d suggest that a beautiful cast iron skillet is the best cast iron skillet, hands down.